risk-first/website/introduction/A-Simple-Scenario.md

 Now, in this endeavour, we want to be successful.
 That is to say, we have a [Goal In Mind](Glossary#Goal-In-Mind):  we want our friends to go home satisfied after a decent meal, and not to feel hungry.
 As a bonus, we might also want to spend time talking with them before and during the meal.
 So, now to achieve our [Goal In Mind](Glossary#Goal-In-Mind) we *probably* have to do some tasks.

+Since our goal only exists _in our head_, we can say it is part of our [Internal Model](Glossary#Internal-model) of the world.
+That is, the model we have of reality.
+This model extends to _predicting what will happen_.

 If we do nothing, our friends will turn up and maybe there's nothing in the house for them to eat.
 Or maybe, the thing that you're going to cook is going to take hours and they'll have to sit around and wait for you to cook it and they'll leave before it's ready.
 Maybe you'll be some ingredients short, or maybe you're not confident of the steps to prepare the meal and you're worried about messing it all up.

 ### Attendant Risk